Location - Paluma Range National Park, North Queensland, Australia

 AWTGS - 5

 Ollera Creek offers many great waterfalls, most beautiful is Big Ollera Falls, as well as many rock slides and gorgeous swimming holes.
 This walk can be done return in one day but it's recommended to camp overnight at the main falls.
+It's a stunning creek with a six square kilometre catchment above Ollera Falls so should have a good flow in the creek all year round.

 The rocks in Ollera Creek are very unusual with sharp jagged edges instead of the normal round river rocks seen in many of the nearby streams.
 There's a bunch of landslides in the area which in uncommon in the Paluma Range National Park.